 Scotland and Wales had their two-tier systems replaced in 1996, in Scotland by a single-tier system of council areas and in Wales by a similar system of unitary authorities.

-Local government reorganisation (LGR) in England
+Local government reorganisation in England

-1995 – The two districts of the Isle of Wight were merged and the county became a UA.
+In 1995, one UA was created.
+The two districts of the Isle of Wight were merged and the county became a UA.

 In 1996, 13 UAs were created.
 The counties of Avon, Cleveland and Humberside were all abolished and each county split into four UAs.
 York UA was created by being split from the county of North Yorkshire.